mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

     return ()
 ```

-And last step is to extend `handleUpdate` function to use these functions.
+And last step is to extend `handleUpdate` to use these functions.

 ```haskell
 handleUpdate update = do